cyrusknopf/mts-challenge/docs/scoring.md

 ## Client Satisfaction

 Client satisfaction is effectively a measure of risk.
-The idea here is that the client will be happy if you exceed their risk threshold, and unhappy if you do.
+The idea here is that the client will be unhappy if you exceed their risk threshold, and happy if you don't.

 This requires calculating the risk of a portfolio: this is done with standard deviation of portfolio value with measurements taken each day.
 This is in the